photodow/wiki-helpers/README.md

 # Wiki helpers

 This action offers a number of helpers to help automate some of the laborious tasks across many files within a wiki.
-For example generating table of contents or backlinking references. test
+For example generating table of contents or backlinking references.

 - [Getting started](#Getting-started)
 - [Helpers](#Helpers)